CSCI-GA-2820-FA25-001/orders/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python](https://img.shields.io/badge/Language-Python-blue.svg)](https://python.org/)

-This is a skeleton you can use to start your projects.

-**Note:** _Feel free to overwrite this `README.md` file with the one that describes your project._

 ## Overview

-This project template contains starter code for your class project.
-The `/service` folder contains your `models.py` file for your model and a `routes.py` file for your service.
+This project template contains starter code for our class project.
+The `/service/models` folder contains `order.py` file and `orderitem.py` for our model and a `routes.py` file for our service.
 The `/tests` folder has test case starter code for testing the model and the service separately.
-All you need to do is add your functionality.
-You can use the [lab-flask-tdd](https://github.com/nyu-devops/lab-flask-tdd) for code examples to copy from.
+We used the [sample-accounts](https://github.com/nyu-devops/sample-accounts.git) for code examples to copy from.

 ## Automatic Setup